container-storage-interface/spec/spec.md

   // This field is OPTIONAL.
 If provided, the CO SHALL combine these
   // volumes with its own records (deduplicating as needed) when
+  // calculating available slots.
+  //
+  // The CO MUST NOT use these volume IDs for any purpose other than
+  // slot accounting.
+In particular, the CO MUST NOT attempt to
-  // calculating available slots. repeated string published_volume_ids = 3;
+  // unpublish or otherwise operate on volumes it did not publish. repeated string published_volume_ids = 3;
 }
 ```